 Doctorate in Sacred Theology (S.T.D.)

-a.
-The candidate’s erudition, judgment, and knowledge of Catholic doctrine;
+- the candidate’s erudition, judgment, and knowledge of Catholic doctrine;

-b.
-Proficiency in positive and speculative theology;
+- proficiency in positive and speculative theology;

-d.
-It must be of sufficient length to constitute a truly scientific study, normally 150 to 400 pages.
+- Dissertations will be written in English.
+Exceptions require the approval of the dissertation director and the President of the Pontifical Faculty.
+The dissertation must be of sufficient length to constitute a truly scientific study, normally 150 to 400 pages.
 Exceptions must have the approval of the President of the Pontifical Faculty.

-vii.
-The defense date will be not be guaranteed any earlier than two months after the third reader has received the dissertation.
+- The defense date will be not be guaranteed any earlier than two months after the third reader has received the dissertation.

 - Time Limits